Hello from the Bay Area.

 I'm equal parts ed + tech.
 Currently, I'm a prompt engineer at Khan Academy experimenting with AI-powered tools for teachers.
 I care about making learning more personally meaningful for everyone.
 My experiences cluster around learning experience design, web development, and HCI research.

-Previously, I've been a "pre-doc" web developer at the UCI Design and Partnership Lab, a product engineering intern at replit, a lead instructional designer at Next Shift Learning, and a lecturer for CS106B at Stanford.
+Previously, I've been a web developer at the UCI Design and Partnership Lab, a product engineering intern at replit, a lead instructional designer at Next Shift Learning, and a lecturer for CS106B at Stanford.
 I was the recipient of a Fulbright Study/Research award in 2019.
 (I had planned to do research at Peking University on an obscure remote learning platform in rural China, before remote learning was big.
 Then COVID happened.)

 As an undergrad at Stanford, I studied Symbolic Systems, a major combining linguistics, philosophy, psychology and computer science.
 I also graduated from Stanford with a Master's in Human-Computer Interaction with a focus on learning technologies.
 I pursued the questions: How do we learn? and How can we design more transformative tools and experiences for learning?